 Electricity

-Electrical current is 220 volts, 50Hz.
-The European round two-pin plugs are standard (Type C and F).
+The electrical current is 220 volts at 50Hz, with standard European two-pin plugs (Type C and Type F).

 Language